SimonPadbury/baselayer/_src/index.md

 For more information on the OKLCH and HSL color systems in Baselayer, see [colors]({{ '/colors/' | url }}).

 <div aria-label="Note" class="popout mb2 bl3 bamber b300 p2 tblack bgamber bg100">
-  <strong>Baselayer includes no JavaScript or icon fonts.</strong> You can pair Baselayer with whatever JS framework you prefer to work with, or do your own thing.
+  <strong>Except for the JS dark theme toggler, Baselayer includes no JavaScript or icon fonts.</strong> You can pair Baselayer with whatever JS framework you prefer to work with, or do your own thing.
 For icon fonts, for small projects I may sometimes use a character (glyph) from <a  class="tblue t600 h:t700"href="https://www.amp-what.com/">&amp;what;</a>.
 When I want something more, I copy a SVG icon for <a class="tblue t600 h:t700" href="https://phosphoricons.com/">Phosphor icons</a> (other icon sets are available).
 </div>

 ## Built using PostCSS